madfish-solutions/ast4gen-type/README.md

 # type
-Ther was some repeatable code I wrote 2-3 times.
+There was some repeatable code I wrote 2-3 times.
 Let's make module one time and forever.